AzuxirenLeadGuy/Aionian-Project/README.md

 ## Aionian Library

 Aionian Library contains simplistic features to consume the bible resources.
-As of now, the main utilities are:
+As of now, the following is provided

 The `BibleLink` struct which defines the bible link as provided in http://resources.aionianbible.org/, The `Bible` struct which contains all the content of bible using nested Dictionaries, and `BibleBook` enum which has all the books of the bible defined within it.